Information Statement

 Introduction

-The Bermuda Corporate Income Tax Agency (the “Agency”), established under the Corporate Income Tax Agency Act 2024 (the “Agency Act”), is the official authority responsible for administering and enforcing corporate income tax in Bermuda.
+The Bermuda Corporate Income Tax Agency (the “Agency”), established under the Corporate Income Tax Agency Act 2024 (the “Agency Act”), is the agency responsible for administering, managing and enforcing tax-related matters in Bermuda, designated by statutory instrument, including but not limited to, corporate income tax, tax credits, economic substance and exchange of information pursuant to the following:

 Structure and Organisation - s.5(1)(a)